 Traditionally the 12 Step would output a CC 7 127 message on every preset change.
 This could cause problems with software/hardware that automatically respond to this message.
-There is now an option in the Settings tab to enable or disable this feature.
+There is now an option in the Settings tab to enable or disable this feature, called Send Full Volume On Preset Change.